bennybp/BPModule/dox/testing.md

 Testing                                                               {#testing}
 =======

+\note This page covers testing protocols for testing Pulsar and Pulsar's standard modules.
+Ultimately, testing modules falls to module developers and although we encourage them to follow similar testing procedures they are in no way obligated to.

 In order to ensure that Pulsar is working well it is imparative to test it.
 These tests also allow us to determine if a check-in breaks something.
 This is only possible if we have unit tests.
 We also need what are called acceptance